nine09/nine09.github.io/_posts/2018-10-29-bayes_networks.md

 <a name="sec:unknown_struct_partial_obs"></a>

-Of course, interpreting the ``meaning'' of hidden nodes is always tricky, especially since they are often unidentifiable, e.g., we can often switch the interpretation of the true and false states (assuming for simplicity that the hidden node is binary) provided we also permute the parameters appropriately.
+Of course, interpreting the ``meaning`` of hidden nodes is always tricky, especially since they are often unidentifiable, e.g., we can often switch the interpretation of the true and false states (assuming for simplicity that the hidden node is binary) provided we also permute the parameters appropriately.
 (Symmetries such as this are one cause of the multiple maxima in the likelihood surface.)

 <a name="sec:unknown_struct_partial_obs"></a>